openhab/openhab-addons/bundles/org.openhab.binding.smhi/README.md

 # Smhi Binding

 This binding gets hourly and daily forecast from SMHI - the Swedish Meteorological and Hydrological Institute.
-It can't get forecasts for other countries than Sweden.
+It can get forecasts for the nordic countries (Sweden, Norway, Denmark and Finland).

 ## Supported Things

 The binding support only one thing-type: forecast.
 The thing can be configured to get hourly forecasts for up to 24 hours, and daily forecasts for up to 10 days.

 ## Discovery